 Prices paid by employers to Kentucky hospitals continue to be less than the national average but more than twice the rate paid to Medicare, while quality still lags behind the rest of the country, according to a national study released this month.

 RAND 3.0, the third in a series of Hospital Price Transparency Studies focused on claims data from 2016 to 2018, was released on September 19.
 This year’s study adds inpatient and outpatient professional fees and expands the analysis to 49 states and the District of Columbia, the volume of data collected from the original 25 states, and an analysis of hospital quality and safety data.

-Of the 46 states with enough data to report an overall commercial price relative to Medicare, Kentucky ranked fourth lowest at 214%, compared to the national average of 247%.
+Of the 46 states with enough data to report an overall commercial price relative to Medicare, Kentucky ranked sixth lowest at 214%, compared to the national average of 247%.
 The report shows prices as a percent of what Medicare paid for the same services, thus making these relative prices comparable across the country.

 But similar to what the study illuminates nationally, Kentucky’s residents will find a large variation in price depending on which facility they visit.
 For example, prices paid at Kentucky facilities range from a low of 107% of what Medicare would have paid to a high of 354%.

 Additionally, the variation in price does not correspond with the quality of service received, according to the study.
 The RAND study looked at the CMS Hospital Compare five-star rating to highlight variation on quality, which showed that more Kentucky facilities named in the RAND study have poor to average ratings compared to the nation as a whole – 72% of facilities in Kentucky had poor to average ratings, compared to 63% of all hospitals in the study.
 This means that just 28% of Kentucky’s above average by CMS Hospital Compare, and none of Kentucky’s hospitals are considered excellent.